elizamac/terraform-campus/leclerc/README.md

 ## Twingate

 I am running the Twingate connector to get remote access to the services running inside the internal network without being connected physically to the server.

+## Nginx Proxy Manager

+Proxy manager used to redirect internal traffic to the correct ports